navigation

 E.g. this used to work: (should've taken screenshots at the time in 2016)

-Level 3: time period based archive pages.
+time period based archive pages and navigation across them

 See also:

-Level 4: tag based archive pages (paginated by time or amount) of your own content
+tag based archive pages (paginated by time or amount) of your own content

 Design